Fran89/K2Status-V2/README.md

 In K2Status:

 1. In the Connections Menu:
-2. Put the IP of the interface you are to recieve the UDP packets containing the K2 Info (ususally the ip of the computer).
+2. Put the IP of the interface you are to recieve the UDP packets containing the K2 Info (or 0.0.0.0 which is self at all interfaces).
 3. That's it.

-Import/Export Capability: Is fully EXPERIMENTAL, use at your own risk.

 =============
 ####To Do: